My soul, wait thou in silence for God only; for my expectation is from Him.

 I am learning to embrace the silent times of waiting as gifts from His hand to my life.
 So time under the Juniper tree is good.
 Sometimes I just need to be reminded.
 How about you?

-Thank You, Lord, for arranging the circumstances of my life so that I must stop and rest.
-Thank You for the healing I find in You.
-Thank You for the new truth and redefined purpose for my life.
-Help me apply the truths I find under the Juniper tree.
+Thank You, Lord, for arranging the circumstances of my life so that I must stop and sit at Your feet in quiet solitude.
+Thank You for the healing I find there.
+Thank You for the new truths You give me.
+Help me apply those truths and then give me the strength and determination to share Your plan of deliverance with those who need your restoration.

 In Jesus’ Name,